hcguersoy/cleanreg/README.md

                         self signed TLS is used in the registry server.
 ```

-You can use it directly with the public docker image:
+In addition, you can obtain the public docker image to run it in a container:

 ```
 docker run --rm -it hcguersoy/cleanreg
 ```

+The image is hosted here: [https://hub.docker.com/r/hcguersoy/cleanreg/](https://hub.docker.com/r/hcguersoy/cleanreg/ "")

 ## Examples